 The modern ASL Library provides a bright workspace and the resources you will need for your law studies.
 The library has a number of individual carrels, as well as small study rooms that accommodate up to 15 students.
 You'll also have access to a computer lab, where some teaching takes place, too.
 The knowledgeable library staff will go out of its way to help you find the answers to your questions.
 The library is the best resource law library in the region and, as such, provides an ideal place for you to connect with local practitioners who frequently use its resources.

 ASL has always been committed to serving the needs of central Appalachia.
-As part of that mission, ASL has expanded its emphasis on natural resources law through the acquisition in 2010 of the Natural Resources Center, located within walking distance of campus at 1432 Walnut Street.
-The center allows ASL to grow its joint graduate natural resources program with Virginia Tech's College of Natural Resources.
-The center, scheduled for use in 2012, will include a practice clinic where students may assist income-qualified citizens with issues related to natural resources.
+The Natural Resources Law Center allows ASL to grow its joint graduate natural resources program with Virginia Tech's College of Natural Resources.

 You begin your ASL career in the Appellate Courtroom, and you also end your ASL career in this space, designed to replicate appellate courtrooms you will find in the real world.
 This is the year in which you will really use the courtroom to prepare yourself to hit the ground running once you have graduated.
 You will learn from instructors who have a wealth of knowledge and experience that they bring to the classroom.
 During the spring semester, you will take Bar Preparation Studies.
 This course will build on the analytical, writing, and organizational skills you have received at ASL and further prepare you to pass the bar examination in July.
 The course focuses on exam subjects, ranging from constitutional law to contracts, criminal law and procedure to evidence, real property and torts.